CV-JunchengLi/SISR-Survey/README.md

 [9] <a href="https://arxiv.org/pdf/2106.00985.pdf">Feedback Network for Mutually Boosted Stereo Image Super-Resolution and Disparity Estimation</a>

+## Video Super-Resolution

+As an emerging medium, video has attracted increasing attention owing to its ability to carry more information.
+Specifically, the video consists of multiple images, and each frame is an image, so it can provide more scene information.
+However, it is difficult to obtain high-resolution video due to the limitations of the network transmission and device storage.
+Therefore, video super-resolution (VSR) technology is essential.
+For VSR, multiple frames provide much more scene information, thus full use of the inter-frame temporal dependency (e.g., motions, brightness, color changes) is beneficial for high-quality video reconstruction.

+[1] <a href="https://openaccess.thecvf.com/content_cvpr_2017/papers/Caballero_Real-Time_Video_Super-Resolution_CVPR_2017_paper.pdf">Real-Time Video Super-Resolution with Spatio-Temporal Networks and Motion Compensation</a>

+[2] <a href="https://openaccess.thecvf.com/content_ICCV_2017/papers/Liu_Robust_Video_Super-Resolution_ICCV_2017_paper.pdf">Robust Video Super-Resolution with Learned Temporal Dynamics</a>

+[3] <a href="https://openaccess.thecvf.com/content_CVPR_2020/papers/Tian_TDAN_Temporally-Deformable_Alignment_Network_for_Video_Super-Resolution_CVPR_2020_paper.pdf">TDAN: Temporally-Deformable Alignment Network for Video Super-Resolution</a>

+[4] <a href="https://link.springer.com/chapter/10.1007/978-3-030-58610-2_38">Video Super-Resolution with Recurrent Structure-Detail Network</a>

+[5] <a href="https://arxiv.org/abs/2106.06847">Video Super-Resolution Transformer</a>

 # RECONSTRUCTION RESULTS

 PSNR/SSIM comparison of lightweight SISR models (the number of model parameters less than 1000K) on Set5 (x4), Set14 (x4), and Urban100 (x4).
 Meanwhile, the training datasets and the number of model parameters are provided.
 Sort by PSNR of Set5 in ascending order.
 Best results are highlighted.